Sowgro/grav-plugin-editor/README.md

 This is a fork of [Flamenco's](https://github.com/Flamenco/grav-plugin-editor/) **Editor** plugin.
 Main differences is how the files are accessed through the admin panel and using the admin plugins styles.
 This version goes for a directory view approach, similar to standard file explorers.
 This allows for a better user experience when compared to a recursive list of all files of a single type.
-It also uses the css and codemirror settings from the admin panel configuration to avid style conflicts.
+It also uses the css and codemirror settings from the admin panel configuration to avoid style conflicts.

 ## Installation